postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/public-workspaces.md

 ## Managing public workspace members

-If you're a team administrator you can add or remove any member from your public workspace via the **Members** tab.
+If you're a team administrator you can add or remove any member from your public workspace using the **Members** tab.
 To add members to a public workspace, see [Sharing workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#sharing-workspaces).

 Another way to add workspace members is to select **Manage Team** and select **Invite Users**.